-Only a tightly restricted section of the catacombs is open to the public.
-The remainder is strictly off limits, but that has not stopped a hardy group of adventurers— the cataphiles— from exploring their depths.
+The catacombs beneath the streets of Paris are open to the public, but only in certain tightly-controlled areas.
+The remainder is strictly off limits, but that has not stopped a hardy group of adventurers – the cataphiles – from exploring their depths.

 6. Champagne glasses modelled on Marie Antoinette’s breast?

 Legend has it that the classic Champagne glass or “coupe” was adapted from a wax mould of the left breast of Marie Antoinette.

 The rather more likely – albeit prosaic – theory is that the coupe was designed for sparkling wine in England around 1663, and thus predated both Champagne and Marie Antoinette by almost a century.
 Nevertheless, the story inspired the sculptor Jane McAdam Freud to design a Champagne coupe moulded on the fashion model Kate Moss’s left breast, for the celebration of the model’s twenty five years in the business in 2014.

 7. Marrying the dead

 In France, it is possible with the permission of the president, to marry a dead person.